 I was born and raised in Sofia, Bulgaria.
 The magic of photography has been around me since I was a child thanks to the family photos my uncle, who was a photographer, loved to take.
 One of my most vivid childhood memories is about the long snowy winters, which made me feel like I was living in an icy magical fairy tale.
 Even now I still think winter is magic.

-I found that I am most attracted to the wilderness (especially during winter) and the way the man intervenes in there.
+I found that I am most attracted to the wilderness and border areas and the way the man intervenes in there.
 Photography is a great way of getting closer to the land and the life there and this is the main driver for me to keep going to such places.

 I like to photograph scenes that evoke a strong sense of place but at the same time, I could just focus on a small detail – a tree, stone or figure in the snow.
 I often stick to minimalism, muted colors, monochrome look, paying attention to details and focusing on one smaller part of the landscape.
 I believe the best results can be achieved only when you have a long-lasting relationship, a personal attitude to the subject.

 In my work I am focusing on impact and connections between the natural elements: earth, water, sky, and the marks we, humans, leave behind.
 I play with forms, shapes, lines, textures, lights.
 I like to observe and register transformations – seasonal, day and night, man-made.
 My goal is not just to photograph attractive places but to search for deeper meanings.
 I want to provoke our thinking and discussion about how we, humans, should coexist and balance with the environment.